First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Experiment's procedure

 In an ideal collider, the main mechanism responsible for the beam losses during the collision is the luminosity burn-off: the particles are lost while producing collisions at the interaction point.
 Considering one IP, the burn-off decay time constant is given by \cite{Antoniou:2293678}:

-where $N_0$ and $\mathcal{L}_0$ are the initial bunch intensity and luminosity respectively and $N_b$ is the number of collisions at the considered IP. $\sigma_{tot}$ is the total proton-proton physical cross-section.
+where $N_0$ and $\mathcal{L}_0$ are the initial bunch intensity and luminosity respectively. $\sigma_{tot}$ is the total proton-proton physical cross-section.
 It has the dimension of a surface and can be defined, for an ideal collider, as:

 where $\sigma_{el}$ and $\sigma_{inel}$ are the elastic and inelastic cross-section respectively.
 At 6.5~TeV, $\sigma_{el} \sim$~30~mb and $\sigma_{inel} \sim$~80~mb \cite{Adamczyk:2062926, totem_sigma}.
 In the LHC, due to the small beam sizes at the IP, only the inelastic part of the proton-proton collisions is expected to contribute to the luminosity losses, the elastic part being mostly responsible for the emittance blow-up.
 The intensity decay of the considered proton beam can then be defined, for an ideal collider, as: